fsmosca/UCIChessEngineProtocol/README.md

 		are likely to be misinterpreted by the GUI because the GUI expects the engine to ponder on the suggested move.
 	* wtime <x>
-		The white has x msec (milliseconds) left on the clock.
+		The white side has x msec (milliseconds) left on the clock.
 	* btime <x>
-		The black has x msec left on the clock.
+		The black side has x msec left on the clock.
 	* winc <x>
-		This is the white increment per move in msec if x > 0.
+		This is the white side increment per move in msec if x > 0.
 	* binc <x>
-		This is the black increment per move in msec if x > 0.
+		This is the black side increment per move in msec if x > 0.
 	* movestogo <x>
 		There are x moves to the next time control, this will only be sent if x > 0.
 		If you don't get this and get the wtime and btime it's sudden death.